hniah/shorten_url/README.md

 - ...
 - Partition **urls_start_9** contains records which has first character of **slug** is 9

 This can speed up queries on `part`.
-Instead of `Seq scan` every single record, PG will do scan on the specific partition.
+PG will do scan on the specific partition.
 So `Execution Time` will be lower.
 ![img](https://i.ibb.co/6PTNCCW/Screen-Shot-2022-07-10-at-10-31-59.png)

 Related files: